Millican History, Family Crest & Coats of Arms

-Origins Available: Irish, Scottish
+- Origins Available:

 The name Millican was first used by the ancient Strathclyde-Briton people of the Scottish/English Borderlands.
 The first Millican family lived in Wigtown, a former royal burgh in the Machars of Galloway in the south west of Scotland.
 This burgh is first mentioned in an indenture of 1292, and the fact that the sheriffdom was in existence at the time of the Largs campaign of 1263 suggests that the burgh may also have been recognized as such during the reign of Alexander III.

 Early Origins of the Millican family

 The surname Millican was first found in Wigtownshire (Gaelic: Siorrachd Bhaile na h-Uige), formerly a county in southwestern Scotland, now part of the Council Area of Dumfries and Galloway, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

 Important Dates for the Millican family

 Millican Spelling Variations

 Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
 Millican has appeared as Milligan, Millicen, Millicken, Milliken, Milligan and many more.

 Early Notables of the Millican family (pre 1700)

 More information is included under the topic Early Millican Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Millican family to Ireland

-Another 227 words (16 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Millican family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.